USAFA-ECE/ece281-book/_sources/intro.md

 #### Late Assignments

+- 10% of available points will be deducted for each calendar day the graded assignment is late.
+A calendar day is considered anywhere from one second to 24 hours after the due date, or any additional days thereafter.

+- All assignments have a hard deadline of **5 calendar days** past the original due date.
+Late submissions will not be accepted after the hard deadline.

-Due date/time extensions for assignments will be granted at instructor discretion, *provided you coordinate the extension **prior** to the day on which the assignment is due.*
+- Late assignments will not be accepted after the solution to the assignment has been published.

+- Late assignments will not be accepted after T40. **ALL WORK MUST BE SUBMITTED BY 2359 ON T40**

-It is your responsibility to plan ahead and communicate clearly.
+- Your instructor may waive all or part of the late penalty for extenuating circumstances, *provided you coordinate with your instructor **prior** to the day the assignment is due (if possible).* It is your responsibility to plan ahead and communicate clearly.
-These extensions will be reflected in [Gradescope](https://www.gradescope.com/) individually for you on that particular assignment.

 ### Exams